FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/ontology-service.md

 ## How it fits in pynxtools

-This service only operates when `pynxtools` is run within `NOMAD`, exposing ontological data for NeXus Application definitions through a FastAPI interface.
-It uses NOMAD's configuration to set up the API base path and plugin entry points, then processes NeXus definitions to provide semantic data to users and connected systems.
+The `ontology service` only operates when `pynxtools` is run within `NOMAD`.
+It is registered as an [`ApiEntryPoint`](https://nomad-lab.eu/prod/v1/docs/reference/config.html#apientrypoint), which allows NOMAD to automatically discover and mount the FastAPI routes at startup.
+The service exposes [NeXus ontology](https://github.com/nexusformat/NeXusOntology) to users and connected systems.

-## Core Concepts
+## Core concepts

 - **Ontology**: A formal representation of concepts (classes), relationships, and properties, typically serialized as [OWL](https://www.w3.org/OWL/) files.
 - **Application definition**: A class or term describing an experimental technique in the NeXus (e.g., `NXmpes_arpes`).